phac-nml/ncov-dehoster/README.md

 Found in `./results/` directory, the outputs for the Illumina pipeline include:

-- compositeMAPs --> Folder containing the composite mapping sorted bam files along with each samples flagstats output
+- compositeMAPs --> Folder containing the composite mapping sorted BAM files along with each samples flagstats output

-- dehostedBAMs --> Folder containing the de-hosted composite bam files
+- dehostedBAMs --> Folder containing the de-hosted composite BAM files

 - dehosted_paired_fastqs --> Folder containing the final de-hosted, paired fastq reads (main and final output)